 The Prison Education Project

 English has a long history of conducting this kind of work.
 Emeritus Regents Professor Richard Shelton began teaching creative writing workshops in Arizona prisons some forty-six years ago.
 He eventually wrote about those experiences in his famous memoir, Crossing the Yard: Thirty Years as a Prison Volunteer.
-For the last ten years, Shelton’s labors have been continued by Professor Erec Toso, who continues to conduct workshops for inmates.
-The best of their work is collected for publication in Rain Shadow Review, a journal sponsored by the UA Poetry Center and still supported by Shelton with fundingfrom the Lannan Foundation.
-With Barbara Martinson’s support, The Prison Education Project has also been able to expand Professor Toso’s work with inmates and Rain Shadow Review by adding the help of graduate student and faculty volunteers.
+With support from a Lannon Foundation grant to the UA Poetry Center, Professor Shelton founded Rain Shadow Review, a journal that collects literary work by inmates.
+For the last ten years, Shelton’s labors have been continued by Professor Erec Toso, who continues to conduct creative writing workshops for inmates.

-Finally, in conjunction with these outreach programs in the Tucson Prison Complex, Professor John Warnock is teaching a new undergraduate course on prison writing for UA students.
-In addition to encountering the history of American prison writing, and meeting with well known prison writers,these students have the opportunity to read and edit the work to be published by prisoners from the Creative Writing workshop managed by Professor Toso.
+In conjunction with these outreach programs in the Tucson Prison Complex, Professor Erec Toso is teaching an undergraduate course on prison writing for UA students.
+In addition to encountering the history of American prison writing, and meeting with well known prison writers, students have the opportunity to read and edit the work to be published in Rain Shadow Review.